How Much Should Your Dog Weigh If They’re Mixed Breed?

 Trusted sources like PetMD offer a healthy weight calculator where you can input your dog’s age, weight, and breed mix (if you know it).
 This tool can help you see where your dog falls in comparison to other similar mixed breeds.
 However, you’ll still need to see a veterinarian for an in-person consultation.

-While weight is an important consideration in canine health, it’s not the only thing you should pay attention to.
-Don’t forget to make sure your dog is on a healthy diet for his needs and is receiving plenty of exercise and play.
-All in all, the best thing you can do is set up an appointment with a veterinarian you trust to make sure your pooch is covered on all weight and other health-related concerns.
+All in all, the best thing you can do is set up an appointment with a veterinarian you trust to make sure your pooch is covered for all weight and other health-related concerns.